-Carved: Carved basses are the pricieset of the bunch and can still be of inconsistent quality.
+Carved: Carved basses are the priciest of the bunch and can still be of inconsistent quality.
 Some may be called “spruce top” and only have a spruce veneer, whereas others are pressed layers of wood instead of carved wood.
 Since these instruments are fully wooden, they produce a richer sound.
 Of course, since wood expands and contracts, it’s prone to cracking in different weather conditions and must be properly cared for.
-Experienced players and professionals play fully carved basses.
+Experienced players and professionals play fully-carved basses.

 Maple, spruce, and ebony are used for other parts of the instrument, including the fingerboard and neck.

 There are three different styles when it comes to the body of an upright bass: gamba, violin, and the far less common busetto.
 The look of the bass is more of a personal choice, though there can be some physical differences between the styles.

 Upright bass players use either a French bow or a German bow, sometimes called a Butler bow.
 The difference lies in how the bow is held.
 French bows are similar to other string instruments in size and shape and are held in an overhand position, with the palm facing the bass.
 Those who use a French bow say it’s easier to play certain kinds of notes, such as staccato notes.